Pregnancy Loss: Miscarriage

 What is a miscarriage?

 In New Zealand, the Ministry of Health defines a miscarriage as losing a baby in the first 20 weeks of pregnancy.
-Miscarriage is fairly common – with one in every four women affected by miscarriage – but its frequency doesn’t make it any less devastating for those who go through it.
+Miscarriage is fairly common – with one in every four pregnancies affected by miscarriage – but its frequency doesn’t make it any less devastating for those who go through it.

 When does it typically happen?

 The chance of miscarriage is highest in the first trimester, with the most at-risk period being weeks 4–6 of pregnancy.
-The majority of miscarriages occur within the first 14 weeks of pregnancy and around 50% of miscarriages occur just after implantation, with some women not yet being aware that they were hapū.
+The majority of miscarriages occur within the first 14 weeks of pregnancy and around 50% of miscarriages occur just after implantation, with some people not yet being aware that they were hapū.

 Once the baby’s heartbeat is detected on a scan at around 8–9 weeks and the heartbeat is ‘strong’ (120-160 beats per minute), the risk of miscarriage drops significantly and continues to decline as the pregnancy progresses.